Cerebrum internal capsule

 Content of lateral sulcus: Middle cerebral artery

-* Divide the inferior surface into orbital part & Tentorial part
+* Divide the inferior surface into the orbital part & Tentorial part

 * On coming on superolateral surface